CrypticSignal/video-quality-metrics/README.md

   -subsample SUBSAMPLE  Set a value for libvmaf's n_subsample option if you only want the VMAF/SSIM/PSNR to be calculated for every nth frame.
 Without this argument,
                         VMAF/SSIM/PSNR scores will be calculated for every frame (default: 1) --n-threads N_THREADS
-                        Specify the number of threads to use when calculating VMAF (default: 4) --phone-model         Enable VMAF phone model (default: False)
+                        Specify the number of threads to use when calculating VMAF --phone-model         Enable VMAF phone model (default: False)

 Overview Mode Arguments: